openebs/lvm-localpv/design/lvm/snapshot.md

 ### Non-Goals

 - Creating clones from Snapshots
+- restore of a snapshot
+- expanding the snapshot
 - making snapshot available to the source pod, there is a hack to make this possbile.
 Need to revisit this requirement for the community users.
 - internals of csi-snapshotter and snapshot-controller